 Of the core in storage, most is stacked on pallets, wrapped in shrink wrap and held together with binding straps.
 This prevented many of the holes being available for examination and re-sampling.
-But some are stored on open shelves or racks.
-As a result four holes (66-82-23, 66-82-28, 66-83-36 and 66-83-39) known to have massive sulphide were located and accessible.
+However, some are stored on open shelves or racks.
+Subsequently, 4 holes (66-82-23, 66-82-28, 66-83-36, and 66-83-39) known to have massive sulphide were located, examined, and sampled.

-Data verification has consisted of examining portions of these four holes.
-A random selection of medium to high grade intervals were selected and after cutting with a diamond saw a total of seven intervals of 1⁄2 core sampled.
-The following table shows the comparison of the re-assays with the original assays on record.
-The re-assay values have the numbers sample series starting with 537.
+Data verification consisted of examining portions of these four holes.
+A random selection of medium to high-grade mineralized intervals were selected, and after cutting with a diamond saw, a total of 7 intervals